-How will Remote Learning be conducted April 6 - May 1?
+How will Remote Learning be conducted April 6 - May 29 (end of school year)?

 Grades Jr. K-3 will be emailed the weekly work (broken up into days and subjects) as well as daily email communications with journal prompts.
 Teachers will use Google Classroom, chats, hangouts, online Scholastic magazines, age-appropriate videos, and weekly Zoom meetings so students can see each other and their teacher.